Use these as an email campaign

 These cold email examples are designed to be sent as a series where you send them out one at a time over a period of a few weeks.
 This is helpful because you can assume that it will take multiple emails and outreach attempts in order to get connected with prospects.

-What these cold email examples provide you with is a different email that you can send to prospect during your attempts to continue to reach out and contact.
+What these cold email examples provide you with is a different email that you can send to prospects during your attempts to continue to reach out and contact them.
 Not only is this better than sending the same message multiple times, but it also allows you to educate the prospect on who you are and why they should talk with you.

 Some core concepts

 These cold email examples are built using a few core concepts:

 - Don’t sound like a salesperson: these messages try to minimize how much you sound like a salesperson who is trying to sell something

 - Don’t make it all about you: we try to minimize how much you look like a salesperson by minimizing how much you talk about your company and products